AI agent vs chatbot: difference explained

 How do they compare dimension by dimension?

 The simplest comparison is eight dimensions that actually matter when making the decision.
-We rank them by SMB relevance, not by technical depth.
-It's business value, not architecture, that governs which one fits.
+We rank them by SMB relevance, not technical depth, because business value governs which one fits.
+The table below shows where they differ most, from what they do to ROI and compliance.

 | Dimension | Chatbot | AI agent |